-What CAN and CANNOT be discarded in local medication drop boxes: YES NO
+What CAN and CANNOT be discarded in local medication drop boxes:

+YES

+- N

-- Over the counter medications - Prescription medications
+- Over the counter medications

-- Needles or sharps
+- Needles or sharpsHazardous Waste

-- Hazardous Waste
+- Prescription medications

-- Medications for household pets Thermometers

-- Medicated lotions and ointments

 - Thermometers

-Personal care p
+- Medications for household pets

+Medicated lotions and ointments

 - Personal care products

 The United States Drug Enforcement Administration (DEA) has initiated National Drug Take-Back Days with local police departments.
 Check the following website to find a collection site near you: https://takebackday.dea.gov/.